RasaHQ/helm-charts/charts/rasa-bot/README.md

 Default components that will be installed along with the Rasa server:

-* RabbitMQ used as the backend for the [Event Broker](https://rasa.com/docs/rasa/event-brokers)
 * PostgreSQL used as the backend for the [Tracker Store](https://rasa.com/docs/rasa/tracker-stores)
-* Redis used as the backend for the [Lock Store](https://rasa.com/docs/rasa/lock-stores)

 ### Installing the Rasa Bot Chart